How to Discipline Your Sleep Routine in 5 Easy Steps

 You can probably gather that all the steps above, including this one, are all the moving pieces towards your sleep success.
 Tracking your habits is one of the most critical steps, though.
 Do not neglect this.

-I’m sure you’ve heard the saying, “it takes twenty-one days to form or break a habit.”
-This myth and was debunked in a study done by University College London in 2009.
+I’m sure you’ve heard the saying, “It takes twenty-one days to form or break a habit.”
+This myth was debunked in a study done by University College London in 2009.
 The study states that forming a habit takes between eighteen to 254 days, depending on its difficulty.
 The median range of building a habit is more like sixty-six days versus our popular misconception of twenty-one days.

 Take Away

 I hope you enjoyed the article and walked away with better insight.
-Now you can discipline your sleep habits once and for all!
+Now, you can discipline your sleep habits once and for all!
 You’ve got everything you need, you’ve figured your WHY, you have written down your goal, you picked a strategy, you’ve made it a priority, now all you need to do is act, track, and review.
 You are well on your way to the best sleep ever!
-Good luck and have fun!
+Good luck, and have fun!

-Susan Pham, mbgFNC
+Picture of Susan Pham, mbgFNC

 Let's Connect